Evaguy/141_ScriptBackupSQL/linux/README.md

 # How to setup the scripts in Linux
+The Linux script was mostly based using this [Medium article](https://medium.com/@innovativejude.tech/automating-mysql-database-backups-with-a-bash-script-a-step-by-step-guide-a4b5cdbebf77).

 ## TODO:
+- Test the script
-- Make the scripts and add them to the repo
+- Configure the script with Cron and test it
 - Explain how to setup everything in Linux